Random Gabidulin Codes Achieve List Decoding Capacity in the Rank Metric: Conclusions and Future Directions

 In this paper, we have proved that, with high probability, a random Gabidulin code $C\subseteq \F_{q^m}^n$ is list decodable, and even average-radius list decodable, up to the optimal generalized Singleton bound when $m$ is large enough.
 Our result requires that $m=\Omega_{\ell}(n^2)$, which is optimal up to a factor depending only on $\ell$, as demonstrated by our lower bound.
 In achieving this, we have formulated various notions of higher-order MRD codes and established their equivalence, analogous to the work of Brakensiek, Gopi, and Makam \cite{brakensiek2023generic}.
 We have also proved the GM-MRD theorem, which is an essential ingredient for our main results.

 We conclude with the following potential future directions: (1) Are there explicit constructions of Gabidulin codes whose parameters match or come close to those achieved in \cref{mm1}?
 (2) Is it possible to reduce the parameter $m$ by slightly compromising the rate of the code, in a manner analogous to the work of Guo and Zhang \cite{guo2023randomly}, and Alrabiah, Guruswami, and Li \cite{alrabiah2023randomly}?
+This does not contradict \cref{thm:informal-lower-bound} since the list decoding radius in \cite{guo2023randomly, alrabiah2023randomly} is slightly worse than the optimal bound $\frac{\ell}{\ell+1}(1-R)$.
 (3) Inspired by the work of \cite{brakensiek2023generalized}, we propose a similar conjecture below, which we call the ``ultimate GM-MRD conjecture.'' \begin{conj}[Ultimate GM-MRD conjecture] Let $C\in\F_{q^m}^N$ be any $[N,k]$ MRD code with a generator matrix $G\in\F_{q^m}^{k\times N}$.
 Let $C^{\prime}$ be the $[n,k]$ code defined by the generator matrix $G^{\prime}:=GA$, where $A\in\F_q^{N\times n}$ is a randomly sampled full rank matrix.
 Then, with probability $1-o_N(1)$, the code $C^{\prime}$ is $\operatorname{GKP}(\ell)$ for all $\ell\ge 1$. \end{conj}